Remod-org/NextGenPVE/README.md

 Don't let the documentation trouble you.
 In most cases all you should need to do is install the plugin.
 The rest is optional.

+NEW FOR 1.7.7: We can now use Steam friends lists to determine user relationships if desired.
+This requires a steam api key (admin) and also requires that players friends lists are publicly viewable.
+In other words, this may have only marginal usefulness.
+But, it's an option.

 NEW FOR 1.6.9: A new optional helitimer can be used to aid in detecting who is targeting the heli to help prevent damage to other's buildings.
 This is enabled by default and can be changed from the GUI.

 NEW FOR 1.6.0: Rulesets can now be limited to ground, tunnel, or sky.
 The default value for existing and default rulesets is ALL locations.